rehypejs/rehype-minify/packages/hast-util-is-conditional-comment/readme.md

 ## Syntax

-HTML is handled according to WHATWG HTML (the living standard), which is also followed by browsers such as Chrome and Firefox.
+HTML is parsed according to WHATWG HTML (the living standard), which is also followed by all browsers.

 ## Syntax tree

-The syntax tree format used is [`hast`][hast].
+The syntax tree used is [hast][].

 ## Types